-What are the four types of communication you need to know about?
+What are the three major types of communication you need to know about?
 And just as important – which style is the right style?

 The passive communicator has difficulty expressing their thoughts and feelings.
 They tend to hold concerns in and hope things will get better.
 Since it is difficult for them to express their needs, they prefer their loved ones to read their mind and understand what is wrong.
 This person can often be perceived as shy.
 They are hesitant to express their feelings since it risks the other person getting upset with them and potentially starting a fight.